FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-properties/readme.md

 spring.autoconfigure.exclude=org.springframework.cloud.stream.function.FunctionConfiguration
 ```

-* When UniConfig starts, it will first check if there are any *default properties* in the database that it could configure
+On startup, UniConfig checks the database for any default properties to configure:
-  * If *default properties* are in the database -> UniConfig instance will use it with manually refresh properties.
+- If default properties are found in the database, UniConfig manually refreshes its property values to those in the database.
-  * If not -> UniConfig instance will use its properties and, once loaded, will save them to a database
-  for a following UniConfig instances.
+- If no default properties are found, UniConfig uses its existing properties and, once loaded, saves them in the database for the next UniConfig instances.

-* At the end of Spring initialisation the *Refresh Bus Endpoint* wouldn't be called.
+At the end of Spring initialisation, the *Refresh Bus Endpoint* is not called.

-* At application runtime, if user uses *update-properties RPC* with *default properties* on input -> UniConfig will
-  update the properties in database, but will not update properties inside application, so it will have affect only
-  for next UniConfig instance, which will be started after properties update.
+At application runtime, if the *update-properties* RPC is used with default properties on input, Uniconfig updates the properties in the database but not inside the application.
+This will therefore only affect the next UniConfig instance started after the properties are updated.